 The Southern California Association of Governments (SCAG) awarded a Compass Blueprint Grant to the City of Cathedral City for preparation of the Date Palm Drive Corridor Connector Plan.
-The value of this contract is approximately $200,000, which is being fully funded by SCAG.
 A consulting team lead by Gruen Associates performed this planning effort, in concert with staff from both the City and SCAG.
 Extensive public outreach was an integral part of this planning effort, which was completed in June 2010.
 Following the first community workshop, Gruen and Associates participated in a Study Session with the Planning Commission and the City Council.

 The project concluded in June 2010.
-The resulting products was crafted for City staff use in developing planning options for future private and City-initiated projects along Date Palm Drive from Interstate 10 to Downtown.
-It will also be used by SCAG to address the region’s transportation and climate change challenges.
+The resulting products were crafted for City staff use in developing planning options for future private and City-initiated projects along Date Palm Drive from Interstate 10 to Downtown.
+It was also used by SCAG to address the region’s transportation and climate change challenges.

 Now that the Date Palm Drive Corridor Connector Plan has been completed, the City is prepared to begin coordination with SCAG to implement the project.
 It is anticipated the plan components can be completed within 12 to 15 months.

-The contract amount is $197,649 , which was fully funded by SCAG for consultant services performed by the Gruen team for benefit of the City.
-The City’s only obligation is in the form of staff time; no cash match by the city was required.
+The contract amount is $197,649, which was fully funded by SCAG for consultant services performed by the Gruen team for benefit of the City.
+The City’s only obligation was in the form of staff time; no cash match by the city was required.

 City of Cathedral City, 68700 Avenida Lalo Guerrero, Cathedral City, CA 92234.
 Tel: (760) 770-0340